moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 By default, the template contains `server.R` and `ui.R` files.
 However, you may wish to take a different approach depending on your requirements.
 For example, using `app.R`, it is possible to deploy RShiny apps from within a package, as in this [example from the costmodelr package](https://github.com/RobinL/costmodelr/blob/b328902026bd1cce5d17b487e310c59725ea4d62/R/shiny_explorer.r#L20).

-### Manage dependencies
+### List your package dependencies

-Most apps will have dependencies on various third-party packages (e.g., `dplyr`).
-These packages change through time and may not always be backwards compatible.
-To avoid compatibility issues and ensure reproducible outputs, it is necessary to use a package management system, such as packrat, renv, or conda.

-You can find further guidance in the [package management](https://user-guidance.services.alpha.mojanalytics.xyz/appendix/conda/#package-management) section.
+Most apps will have dependencies on various third-party packages (for example, `dplyr`).

+In your project repository you will need a file that lists your dependencies.
+We use 'package management' to manage these lists.
+The packages change through time and may not always be backwards compatible.
+To avoid compatibility issues and ensure reproducible outputs, it is necessary to use a package management system, such as conda, packrat or renv.
+For further guidance see the [package management](tools.html#managing-your-analytical-tools) section.
-If using packrat, ensure that it is enabled for your project in RStudio.

-To enable packrat, select __Tools__ > __Project Options...__ > __Packrat__ > __Use packrat with this project__.

-When packrat is enabled, run `packrat::snapshot()` to generate a list of packages used in the project, their sources and their current versions.

-You may also wish to run `packrat::clean()` to remove unused packages from the list.

-The list is stored in a file called `packrat/packrat.lock`.
-You must ensure that you have committed this file to GitHub before deploying your app.
+If using conda, you will need to [export your dependencies](tools.html#exporting-your-environment) to an `environment.yml` file.

+If using packrat, you will need to [export your dependencies](tools.html#packrat-usage) to a `packrat/packrat.lock` file.

+The Dockerfile in the app's repository contains a command to install the packages in the list.
+This command will be run when Concourse builds the app.

 ### Set access permissions